Nipple Reduction Surgery Cost & Information Guide

 Exercise and sport

-Immediately after the surgery, it is important that patients fully rest to allow your body to heal.
+Immediately after the surgery, it is essential that patients fully rest to allow their bodies to heal.
 Strenuous physical activity, particularly in the first week, can increase swelling and affect recovery.
 Patients can gradually start resuming physical activities after a couple of weeks.
 Start off with some light walking, then gradually resume sports that do not require vigorous movements, like cycling.
 After four to six weeks, patients should be fine to get back to their usual fitness regime.

 Swelling & bruising